KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

 *In this post I will illustrate an approach to detect Wikipedia articles whose contents are fully or largely based on content from a single online source, such as a full-text digitized newspaper archive or a digital text library.
 Using Dutch Wikipedia I'll track down 247 articles that owe their existence to Delpher and DBNL, two full-text collections operated by the KB, the national library of the Netherlands.*

-*This approach might be relevant for GLAMs that have digital text collections used by the Wikipedia community to create articles.*
+*This approach might be relevant for GLAMs that have digital text collections used by the Wikipedia community for writing articles.*

 ********
 ### Three key players: Delpher, DBNL and KB